makersacademy/rps-challenge/README.md

 * TEST driving development of your app

 _______
-I worked on this solo for for the first day, using my notes from the week and my previous work.
+I worked on this solo for for the first part, using my notes from the week and my previous work.
 When it came to implementing turns I referred to the rps challenge exemplar found here: https://www.youtube.com/watch?v=GoHKmartBYo
-I saw that I could extract some functionality out of the controller into the model, so I created an Opponent class to handle the random selection.
+I saw that I could make the controller more skinny by extracting additional functionality, so I created an Opponent class to handle the random selection.

 ## Bonus level 1: Multiplayer